 But why deterrence?
 Can’t the council simply take the foxes away?

 Removal or destruction of foxes is, at best, an expensive confidence trick and at worst, an act of cruelty.
 Fox populations are self regulating.
 They cannot over-populate, but will always breed back to replace numbers lost since the previous breeding season.
-In fact, far from any increase in fox numbers, recent scientific surveys indicate stable populations in all areas apart from the south east, where numbers are estimated to be around 8% lower than they were in 1998.
+In fact, far from any increase in fox numbers, recent scientific surveys indicate stable populations in all areas apart from London and the south east, where numbers are estimated to be around 10% lower than they were in 1998.

 If you want to get your own way with foxes, forget about old fashioned ‘pest control’.
 Deterrence is cheaper, more effective and more humane.